A dated kitchen, entranceway, hallway and bathroom is brought back up to speed with current trends and technologies.

 However, since their three daughters left home, they’re finding there’s a bit too much space and the long-term plan is to sell.
 In addition, what was once state-of-the-art was starting to look its age, says Lesley, prompting a much-needed makeover.
 “While we’ve painted the exterior and interior walls, the rest was looking tired and dated.”

 Although they’re serial builders – this is actually the fourth home they’ve had built – it’s the first the couple have also renovated.
-And, rather than further complicate two already busy working lives, they chose to hand the project over to Refresh Renovations specialist, Christine Larking.
+And, rather than further complicate two already busy working lives, they chose to hand the project over to a Refresh Renovations builder.

 The renovation involved completely renewing the ‘working’ part of the house – kitchen, dining room, two and a half bathrooms and laundry, and included 70sqm of tiling in those areas and the entranceway.
-The home owners also decided to have the ceilings throughout the rest of the house repainted; the resulting transformation has lifted the wall colour dramatically, says Christine.
+The homeowners also decided to have the ceilings throughout the rest of the house repainted; the resulting transformation lifted the wall colour dramatically.

-Lesley and Geoff, along with their three dogs, relocated while work was underway and Christine’s team had a tight seven-week time frame.
+Lesley and Geoff, along with their three dogs, relocated while work was underway and the Refresh team had a tight seven-week time frame.

 To make it happen she drew up a comprehensive and detailed work schedule.
 “This was challenging because, for example, I wasn’t able to allow the plasterer to complete his job before the painter started his, which would normally be the case.”

-A huge plus for Christine was a long lead time.
+A huge plus for the Refresh Renovations builder and team was a long lead time.
 “I was able to plan properly and book the tradies early.
 It also helped that because I’ve done many similar projects I knew what I was doing and what to expect.
 The tradies were also a great help guiding me with timelines.”

 Builder Chris Black had two weeks to complete his part of the project.
 He had input into the time frame and says the job was made easier because the clients had moved out.
 “You don’t lose as much time tidying up every day.
-It was also a plus having Christine on the job liaising with the other sub-contractors and the clients.
-She was in constant contact with the home owners so they were close to what was happening.”
-As Lesley explains, “We selected the décor but Christine dealt with all the logistics.”
+It was also a plus having the Refresh team on the job liaising with the other sub-contractors and the clients.
+They were in constant contact with the homeowners so they were close to what was happening.”
+As Lesley explains, “We selected the décor but Refresh dealt with all the logistics.”

-The project was “pretty straight-forward” and involved no structural changes, says Chris.
-Access to the property was easy and the house is structurally very sound.
+The project was “pretty straight-forward” and involved no structural changes.
+Access to the property was easy and the house is structurally very sound, says Chris.

 His team removed the existing tiles and prepared those areas for the laying of new ones; they also removed GIB board in the same areas to 1.2m in height to allow changes to plumbing and electrical work to be carried out, and installed new GIB board when that was complete.